-Regulation 21 Fee for applications
+Regulation 19 Fee for applications

-1. The fee for processing a plan of work for exploration for cobalt crusts shall be:

-(a) A fixed fee of 500,000 United States dollars or its equivalent in a freely convertible currency, payable by the applicant at the time of submitting an application; or
+1. The fee for processing an application for approval of a plan of work for exploration for polymetallic nodules shall be 500,000 United States dollars or its equivalent in a freely convertible currency, payable by the applicant at the time of submitting an application.